Gold-Team-Projects/Garnet/README.md

 ## Security
 Garnet uses TLS to ensure safe communication between nodes.
-It also has end-to-end encryption..
+It also has end-to-end encryption.

 ## Terms
 ### Node